 ---|---|

-1 | Students taking GN 103 Accelerated Elementary German are required to take additional GN coursework to satisfy the 32 hour requirement for the German major. |
+1 | Students taking GN 103 Accelerated Elementary German or beginning at a higher level are required to satisfy the 32 hour minimum for the GN major concentration with electives as need be. |

-2 | A total of four hours in GN 205 Living German House I and GN 206 Living German House II may be applied to the 32 required hours in the major. |
+2 | A total of four hours in GN 205 Living German House I and GN 206 Living German House II may apply to the 32 hour minimum for the GN major concentration. |

 Greek Track